Luci-MG/Under-the-Hood/docs/fundamentaldives/FundamentalPrinciples/SOLID.md

 ---

 ## **Interface Segregation Principle**
-A client should not be forced to implement interfaces that it **does not use**.
-Instead, **smaller, more specific interfaces** should be preferred.
+A client should not be forced to implement interfaces that it does not use.
+Instead, smaller, more specific interfaces should be preferred.

-??? example "Violation Example"
+??? danger "Violation Example"
     ```java
-    // Violates ISP: Car needs to implement unnecessary methods.
+    // Violates ISP: Cat(r) needs to implement unnecessary methods.
     interface Vehicle {
         void drive();
         void fly();